kubiq APM Integration Guide

 Step 2: Bootstrap Auto-Instrumentation

-Run this command once in your virtual environment to download the relevant plugins:
+Run this one-time command in your virtual environment to download the relevant plugins (for Flask, Django, SQLAlchemy, etc.):

 bash